- 5 min read

 - Answers Questions: You're entitled to ask as many questions as you feel necessary.
 Don't work with a firm that assigns you an impatient debt counselor.

 - Has a Strong Track Record: Many debt settlement firms closed shop, rather than convert to the "no advance fee" rules.
 Others try to skirt the rules.
-Make sure you work with a firm that has an established, long-term record of successfully helping customers and follows all the FTC rules.
+Make sure you work with a firm with an established, long-term record of successfully helping customers and following all the FTC rules.

 Work with an AFCC-member debt settlement firm to get the best results.

 Did you know?